Telangana govt to build pilgrim accommodation complexes in Varanasi, Sabarimala | Science-Environment

 Harish Rao, a nephew of Chief Minister K Chandrasekhar Rao, said the Cabinet decided to distribute 'podu lands' (shifting cultivation) 'pattas' (titles) of four lakh acres of 'podu' (shifting cultivation) lands to 1,55,393 beneficiaries.

-He said the government would instal a 125-ft statue of B R Ambedkar on April 14, the birth anniversary of India's first law minister, in Hyderabad.
+He said the government would install a 125-ft statue of B R Ambedkar on April 14, the birth anniversary of India's first law minister, in Hyderabad.

 The giant Ambedkar statue is one of the flagship projects of the BRS government.